-Resources are the fuel that drives your e-Commerce engine.
+Resources are the fuel which drives your e-Commerce engine.

-Your e-Commerce culture helps you identify the resources you need to fuel your business, and the systems that make it all run smoothly.
+Your e-Commerce culture helps you identify the resources you need to fuel your business, and the systems which make it all run smoothly.

 Set up these systems and resources in the right way, and it makes it easier for your team to focus on how they keep customers happy.
 That’s the end result of a great e-Commerce culture.